 At Oceana, we are contributing to this global goal through our work to protect critical ocean habitat in Chile, the Philippines, Canada, Spain, Peru, and other countries.

 - In Chile, Oceana celebrated a major victory when Chilean President Michelle Bachelet protected 262,000 square kilometers of ocean surrounding the Juan Fernandez Islands in a no-take marine park.
-Today, 12 percent3 of the country’s ocean area is within a no-take reserve.
+Today, more than 20 percent of the country’s ocean area is within a no-take reserve.
 The waters surrounding these islands are uniquely biodiverse and productive places, home to wildlife found nowhere else in the world4, as documented by Oceana expeditions, in partnership with National Geographic’s Pristine Seas.
 This milestone has made Chile a global leader in ocean conservation.

 - In the Philippines, after campaigning by Oceana and its allies, the Philippines government created a marine protected area on Benham Bank.
 Strict protection was granted for 500 square kilometers, with only scientific research permitted, and an additional 3,000 square kilometers were declared a Fisheries Management Area where active fishing gear, such as trawls and seines, will be banned.
 Oceana’s 2016 expedition documented the stunning biodiversity and abundance in the region, and these new measures will help protect marine life including mesophotic (twilight) coral reefs, whales, dolphins, sharks, rays and sea turtles.